 Whether you’re looking for an international school, private school, English school or Montessori school in Belgium, here is a list of Belgium’s international education options.

 If you’re moving to Belgium with children, you’ll find a wide choice of well-developed international schools and childcare in Belgium catering to its transient and international population.
-There is a wide range of international schooling systems offered in Belgium, particularly in Brussels, where international families can choose from British, American or International curriculums and certification taught in English, alongside a range of other foreign curriculums taught in the native language or bilingual systems, such as Dutch, French, German, Japanese, Swedish, Norwegian, Finnish and Danish.
+There is a wide range of international schooling systems offered in Belgium, particularly in Brussels, where international families can choose from British, American or International curriculum and certification taught in English, alongside a range of other foreign curriculum taught in the native language or bilingual systems, such as Dutch, French, German, Japanese, Swedish, Norwegian, Finish and Danish.

 International schools in Belgium attract a range of families, typically expats but also locals and families who want their children to grow up with an international-focused education and bilingual or multilingual skills.

 This guide covers your important FAQs about international education in Belgium:

 - What certificate will my child achieve?
 International curricula and diplomas taught in Belgium

 - How to choose a school in Belgium: state, private, bilingual or international education?

 - Schools offering international and EU curricula in Belgium: IPC, IB, EU diploma

 - British schools in Belgium

 Many international schools in Belgium offer English-language education with other languages taught separately from a young age, such as in British or American international schools, while there are also bilingual private schools that teach topics consistently in two languages or schools that make multilingualism a focus of the curriculum, such as schools that teach international primary and secondary curriculum and in European schools.